missionpinball/mpf-docs/docs/install/index.md

 Regardless of your platform or Python version, a [virtual environment](virtual-environments.md) is strongly recommended when working with MPF unless you are using a precompiled binary.

+!!! danger "Do not skip the Virtual Environment"

+    Virtual environments are important for keeping your computer clean and preventing different packages from conflicting.
+Without virtual environments, you may encounter dependency conflicts and stale packages that will prevent MPF from running.
+Troubleshooting and manually cleaning up packages is a pain—do your future self a favor and setup an MPF virtual environment now!

 After creating your Python 3.8-3.12 virtual environment and activating it, install MPF 0.80.